amedeecedrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown betty hello: change owner of the file touch hello: add an empty file chmod 744 hello : change the owner of file to betty
+sudo chown betty hello: change owner of the file touch hello: add an empty file chmod 744 hello : change the owner of file to betty chmod 774 hello: give owner and group owner read write execute permission and read only access to the other user